-- 1. The student has passed all completed work - 2.
-If he/she has completed a minimum of 75% of the required coursework.
+1. The student has passed all completed work

+2. If he/she has completed a minimum of 75% of the required coursework.
 A grade of an "I" will only be assigned when the conditions for completions have been discussed and agreed upon by the instructor and the student.

-Overview of assignments Type of Assignments
+Overview of assignments

-Ty pe of Assignment Percenta ge
+Type of Assignment Percentage

-1. Weekly test or quizzes 25%
+1. Weekly test or quiz 25%

 2. Lab participation/performance 25%

 3. Tests and Quizzes 25%

 4. Final Exam 25%